broma-arma/BromA-A3-Framework-Mark3/README.md

 *	- [X] Add a general plugins settings file.
 *	- [ ] Add all the proper endings.
 *	- [ ] Fix the ending screen.
+*	- [ ] Add a counter for player kills, with side MVPs and personal kills.
+*	- [ ] Fix the view distance script with a version without the missing font.
 *	- [X] Work all current loadouts to have proper variables.
 		- [X] Loadouts still need Crewmen, Snipers and Pilots and maybe other things.
 *	- [ ] Make a list of names and surnames divided by background and assign them to the units.